 medieval buildings in San Gimignano, Italy

-As we walked through the streets we came to Piazza Duomo which of course contains the town’s main Duomo (Collegiate Church), and the magnificent People’s Palace (or Communal Palace).
+As we walked through the streets we came to Piazza Duomo which of course contains the town’s main Duomo (Collegiate Church), and the magnificent People’s Palace (Palazzo Comunale).
 The church dates back to the 11th century and is stunning inside.
 I wasn’t allowed to take any photos of the interior, but it contains some magnificent frescoes and other artwork that is definitely a must see.

 Collegiate Church in San Gimignano, Italy